Kuami Eugene

 Eugene Kwame Marfo (born February 1, 1997), who goes by the stage name Kuami Eugene is a Ghanaian High-life and Afrobeat singer-songwriter and record producer.
-He is signed to Lynx Entertainment and Empire Distribution and is known for several songs, including "Angela", "Wish Me Well", "Ohemaa", "Wa Ye Wie" and many others.
+He was signed to Lynx Entertainment and Empire Distribution and is known for several songs, including "Angela", "Wish Me Well", "Ohemaa", "Wa Ye Wie" and many others.
 He won the Unsung and New Artist awards in 2017 and 2018 from the Ghana Music Awards respectively, and the Ghana Music Awards UK.
 He also received the Most Promising Artist in Africa award from AFRIMA / LYNXGHANA.
 In 2019, Kwame Eugene received 7 nominations at the Ghana Music Awards and went on to win the awards for Album of the Year, Producer of the Year, and Highlife Artist of the Year.
 He was crowned Artist of the Year and High-life Artist of the Year at the 2020 Ghana Music Awards.

 Early life

 Kuami Eugene was born to Alex and Juliana Marfo in Akim Oda, Ghana.
 His interest in music led him to sing in the church from a young age where he also learned how to play the drum, keyboard, and guitar.
 He attended the Salvation Army Senior High School located at Akim-Wenchi.
 The young artist, who grew up in the environs of Fadama, a suburb of Accra furthered his education at Ghana Telecom University.